MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

 Create a user-assigned managed identity and assign it to the App Service.
 The managed identity is used to access the database and storage account.

-1. Use the [az identity create](/cli/azure/identity#az-identity-create) command to create a user-assigned managed identity and output the client ID to a variable for later use.
+1. Use the [az identity create](/cli/azure/identity#az-identity-create) command to create a user-assigned managed identity named "UAManagedIdentityPythonTest" and output the client ID to a variable for later use.

     ```azurecli
     UAClientID=$(az identity create --name UAManagedIdentityPythonTest --resource-group $RESOURCE_GROUP_NAME --query clientId --output tsv)